jthmcts/finrem-selenium-ide/README.md

 A new browser window will open and the Selenium IDE will input the values to create a case.

 Once the case has been created the case number will be shown in a popup.

+Note you can enter preview PR URLs into the dropdown list to create cases in that environment.